Travel Can Improve Your Face

 Moreover, give your SKIN a big drink of water!
 The perfect travel essential is an Intensive Hydrating Serum with hyaluronic acid to infuse your skin with valuable, rejuvenating moisture.
 NULASTIN's humectant serum works like a sponge.
 It will draw in moisture and fortify your skin’s natural barriers to help lock in that moisture.
 Keep your 15 mL travel size handy and every time you spritz on the toner, follow up with a pat of serum under the eyes and around the mouth.

-I reapplying a Rejuvenating Facial Moisturizer every hour or so during an international flight.
+I reapply a Rejuvenating Facial Moisturizer every hour or so during an international flight.
 It's not necessary to slather it on.
-Much like the skin serum, I simply pat a small amount around my eyes, cheeks and neck.
+Much like the skin serum, I simply pat a small amount around my eyes, cheeks, and neck.
 It's not possible to repair years-worth of elastin damage on a single flight, but I'm in for the long-haul.